 The loan receivable was accounted for using the amortized cost method discounted at an effective interest rate of 5.25% estimated for the vendor.
 The benefit of the loan provided to the vendor at a below-market rate of interest is treated as an incentive to the vendor and recorded as research and development expense, measured at \$48,279 as the difference between the proceeds provided and the fair value of the loan repayments based on prevailing market interest rates.
-Accretion income of \$4,184 (Three months ended January 31, 2021 - \$nil) was recorded in the condensed consolidated interim statements of loss and comprehensive loss for the three months ended January 31, 2022.
+During the six months ended April 30, 2022, accretion income of \$7,988 (2021 - \$nil) was recorded in the condensed consolidated interim statements of loss and comprehensive loss.